gsamuel24/HotelCancellations/README.md

 ### Context
 Hotel booking cancellations negatively impact revenue forecasting and resource allocation.
 This project uses deep learning to identify bookings with a high risk of cancellation.
 While the dataset is from a simulated hotel environment, it serves as a stand-in for confidential work performed at Crossover Search Partners.

-In a recruiting context, similar modeling can help forecast offer acceptance, candidate drop-off, or client engagement—empowering firms to proactively manage relationships and mitigate risk.
+In a recruiting context, similar modeling can help forecast offer acceptance, candidate drop-off, or client engagement - empowering firms to proactively manage relationships and mitigate risk.

 ---